flueke/mvme/doc/sphinx/source/analysis.rst

 The *size* of parameter arrays is determined at analysis startup time and is constant throughout the run.
 The *unit label* is a string which currently can be set through the use of the :ref:`Calibration Operator
-<analysis-calibration>`.
+<analysis-Calibration>`.
 The index of a parameter in the array is usually the
 channel address that was extracted from the modules data.

 Each parameter has the following attributes: